 - May not accept collections if LIAL is unable to care for, safely store, and/or provide access due to space, staffing, or technological limitations.

 - May direct potential donors to other archival repositories if they already steward a substantial number of papers or records relating to the organization or individual; however, we will always respect the wishes of the donor if they would prefer storing their materials with our organization.

-When a collection donation is formally accepted, a Deed of Gift must be administered by LIAL staff and signed by the donor.
+When a collection donation is formally accepted, a Deed of Gift must be administered by LIAL volunteer and signed by the donor.
 This form specifies what materials are being donated, confers ownership to LIAL, and provides guidelines regarding copyright transfer and material disposal.
 LIAL does not provide compensation to donors for their materials.

 LIAL’s growth relies on the gifts, support, and generosity of donors.
 Accessioning donated materials involves a commitment of labor by archival staff and costs for archival supplies.
 Donors are encouraged to consider an additional monetary donation to accommodate for these costs if they are able.

 Deaccessioning materials is the process of removing items from the collection after they have been evaluated by archival staff.
 Materials determined to be out of our scope or which are duplicate items may be transferred to a different repository, returned to the donor, or discarded.

 LIAL’s Collection Development Policy will be regularly reviewed and updated to ensure that it remains in line with LIAL’s guiding mission, community needs, and professional standards and best practices.

 In developing this collection policy, we relied heavily on the format and language of the GLBT Historical Society’s Collection Development Policy.
 We would like to acknowledge their work and our appreciation of their policy as a guide and resource.

 If you have questions about our archival collection policy or would like to donate materials to the LGBTQ Iowa Archives & Library, please email firstname.lastname@example.org.